python/cpython/Doc/c-api/dict.rst

    single ``PyDict_EVENT_CLONED`` is issued, and *key* will be the source dictionary.

-   The callback may inspect but should not modify *dict*; doing so could have unpredictable effects, including infinite recursion.
+   The callback may inspect but must not modify *dict*; doing so could have unpredictable effects, including infinite recursion.

    Callbacks occur before the notified modification to *dict* takes place, so the prior state of *dict* can be inspected.

-   If an error occurs in the callback, it may return ``-1`` with an exception set; this exception will be printed as an unraisable exception using :c:func:`PyErr_WriteUnraisable`.
-On success it should return ``0``.
+   If the callback returns with an exception set, it must return ``-1``; this exception will be printed as an unraisable exception using :c:func:`PyErr_WriteUnraisable`.
+Otherwise it should return ``0``.